 It’s not a ride in South America unless you have to sprint away from some dogs!

-This photo sums up the weather for the entire ride.
-Soaking wet, windy, and impossible to see anything but the road right in front of you
+Soaking wet, windy, and impossible to see anything but the road right in front of you.

 Despite the truly awful weather, up until the descent, I was still feeling strong.
 I was following my pacing plan really well, and it felt like an effort I’d be able to sustain for the remainder of the ride.
 However, after not pedaling at all as I navigated my way down the sketchy descent, when I started to climb back up again, things started to turn sour fast.
 I had thought that I had been eating enough the whole ride, but with a climb this long, one small mistake can have some pretty serious repercussions.
-At about 31 miles in to the climb, with 9,500ft of climbing done thus far, I started to hit a wall, hard.
+At about 31 miles in to the climb, with 9,500 feet of climbing done thus far, I started to hit a wall -- hard.
 My power began to drop drastically, and I slowly grew more and more out of it.
 After grinding it out for a few more miles and about 1,000 more feet of climbing, I started to have some serious issues.
 I began to black out a little bit, and was slowly slipping into delirium, unable to control my bike and swerving sketchily all over the road.
 At 34.7 miles, I regained awareness while sitting on the side of the wet road and watching Max and my driver load my bike in to the back of the truck.
 Apparently I had pulled over to the side of the road and pulled the plug on the day, but I did not remember stopping.
 I then proceeded to vomit a few times before crawling into the passenger seat of the truck to get driven home.

-At the end of the day, I had ended the climb with 10 miles still to go, but I had still done 34 miles and 10,500ft of climbing.
-If the fact that I had to bail with 22% of the mileage of the climb left to go, but still finished with 10,500ft of elevation gain doesn’t help you understand how much of a challenge La Muerte is, I don’t know what will.
+At the end of the day, I had ended the climb with 10 miles still to go, but I had still done 34 miles and 10,500 feet of climbing.
+If the fact that I had to bail with 22% of the mileage of the climb left to go, but still finished with 10,500 feet of elevation gain doesn’t help you understand how much of a challenge La Muerte is, I don’t know what will.
 Between some of the worst weather I have ever ridden in, and the relentless gradient, La Muerte was hands down the hardest ride I have ever done.
 There is no doubt in my mind that this is one of the hardest climbs in the entire world.

 Despite the awful weather and the worst implosion of my life, I’d do this climb again in a heartbeat.
-Truly a climb with few equals.